What Is the Minimum Acceptable Distance Between Your Home and a 5G Cell Tower?

 One of the most significant benefits of 5G is its capability to provide mobile services at higher frequencies.
 This translates to the fact that mobile internet may be utilized in more locations at the same time, which opens the door to a great deal of connection.
 Additionally, since the signals operate at a higher frequency, they are able to travel farther without any difficulty.
 Therefore, a network of base stations that is packed together more closely could potentially be the answer.
 On the other hand, it is essential to bear in mind that a more dense network can need more antennae, which is something else to take into consideration.

 No concrete research have been conducted to demonstrate whether or not 5G is safe, save from the apparent watts per centimeter.
 Even though the FCC has a well-established standard for protecting its citizens from the dangers of wireless communication, it has not yet taken the necessary steps to update its testing guidelines to take into account the dangers posed by newer technologies.
 This is despite the fact that the FCC has a well-established standard.
-This should be given top consideration.

 In addition to the safety problems that have already been discussed, it is well knowledge that people have a predisposition for developing skin cancer.
 The skin is the biggest organ in the human body, and as such, it is involved in a wide variety of vital processes.
 Humans, for instance, are shielded from potentially lethal ultraviolet (UV) radiation, dangerous mechanical damage, and infectious germs.
 In addition to this, it serves as a barrier against the entrance of hazardous chemicals.
 Because of this, the skin has a wide variety of both functional and nonfunctional characteristics.

 On the other hand, it is anticipated that 5G transmitters that are situated in close proximity to people would be the most successful.
 In order to accomplish this goal, the FCC established its exposure limitations according to the power density of the signals.
-It is anticipated that the amount of radiation exposure will be minimal at a 5G signal strength of a few megawatts per centimeter.

 So, whats a safe distance from a 5g cell tower?